UniversalDependencies/docs/_u-feat/PronType.md

 ### `Neg`: negative pronoun, determiner or adverb

+Negative pronominal words are distinguished from negating [particles](u-pos/PART) and from words that inflect for polarity (verbs, adjectives etc.) Those words do not use `PronType=Neg`, they use `Polarity=Neg` instead.
+See the [Polarity]() feature for further details.

-Examples:
+#### Examples:

 * [cs/en] _nikdo / nobody, nic / nothing, nijaký / no, ničí / no
-  one's_ (possessive negative pronoun), _žádný / no, none, nikde /
+  one's_ (possessive negative determiner), _žádný / no, none, nikde /
   nowhere, nikdy / never, nijak / no way_ (lit. “no-how”)

 ### `Ind`: indefinite pronoun, determiner, numeral or adverb

-Note that some tagsets might further subclassify this category to distinguish "some" from "any" etc. Such distinctions are not part of universal features but may be added in language-specific extensions.
+Note that some tagsets might further subclassify this category to distinguish “some” from “any” etc. Such distinctions are not part of universal features but may be added in language-specific extensions.

 #### Examples